hernantz/blog/content/mock-yourself-not-your-tests.md

-If suddendly I decided to change the signature of the `withdraw()` method, to charge the credit card with a specific currency, the mocked tests above would still pass successfully, so they will not tell you anymore whether you have introduced a regression bug or not.
+If suddendly I decided to change the signature of the `withdraw()` method, to charge the credit card with a specific currency, the mocked tests above would still pass successfully.
+They will not tell you anymore whether you have introduced a regression bug or not!

+And even if you had a *real* test for the `withdraw()` method somewere, you'll still have to go change every test that assumed that this method worked and did not fail.

 Yes, I'm aware of the `autospec=True` param, that would restrict the mock to just follow the object's api, making our tests a little bit less permissive.